 - They communicate about their projects, policies, practices and commitments through a variety of public platforms – including their website and social media platforms such as LinkedIn.

-MM Flowers makes an annual Modern Slavery Statement that openly details their commitments across their company to eradicate adverse social impacts and the ways in which they implement these commitments.
-This is done through detailing all information related to their business, supply chain, due diligence and monitoring, policies and practices as well as an assessment of the modern slavery risks within their own supply chain.
-It is with this transparency that MM Flowers ensures that they remain committed to responsible business conduct.
+- An annual Modern Slavery Statement is published online, in line with UK reporting guidance.
+Within this MM Flowers detail their commitments across their company to eradicate adverse social impacts and the ways in which they implement these commitments.
+Specific information about their business, supply chain, due diligence and monitoring, policies and practices as well as an assessment of the modern slavery risks within their own supply chain is all made public.

-- Reach 150,000 people with their awareness raising campaigns to spread key health information to communities.
+- The project’s aims, goals and objectives have been openly and transparently shared, including targets of benefitting 100,000 women and families and reaching 150,000 people with awareness raising campaigns to spread key health information to communities.

 - The project is not solely focused on gender equality, but recognises the adverse impacts that women face in crisis.
 While some activities focus on women, it is well communicated that a gender lens is used for all activities planned.

 - The project has been supported by research by Coventry University, into the economic resilience of flower workers and looking for ways to support income generation especially for women and people with disabilities.
 In line with GRDD Step 2 this means that the right risks are being identified and prioritised.